berwynhoyt/mumps-python/README.md

 <class 'bytes'>
 ```

-For the sake of speed, it is also possible to pre-compile python code:
+For the sake of speed, it is also possible to pre-compile Python code:

 ```lua
 YDB>do &mpy.compile("sum(range(1000000))","acumulator","eval",.handle)